travelgateX/documentation-site/content/travelgatex/overview.md

 ## Communicate with Server

 To communicate with the GraphQL server, you'll need an access token with the right scopes.

-This access token could be an [API Key](/admin/security/authentication/#api-keys) or a [JSON Web Token](/admin/security/authentication/#json-web-tokens), and the correct way to send it to GraphQL server is via HTTP Header:

-* API key: `"Authorization: Apikey xxxxxxxxx"`
-* JWT: `"Authorization: Bearer xxxxxxxxx"`

-Follow the steps in [Creating an access token](/admin/security/authentication/#creating-an-access-token) to create a token.
+Follow the steps in  [Security Overview](/travelgatex/security/overview) in order to create a token and how use it.

 ## Making Requests